 One final effect that has been noted when people transfer from low to high oxygen transmissible lenses is the so-called "ghosting" of corneal blood vessels.16 The observation is the blood column within new vessels that may have penetrated the cornea during wear of low oxygen transmissible lenses withdraws when wear ceases, leaving an empty or "ghost" vessel as an essentially permanent marker of the tissue disturbance.
 Refitting the eye with highly oxygen permeable lenses does not generally cause refilling of these vessels, presumably indicating the hypoxic stress level has been effectively reduced.

 these various reports in the literature is both limbal redness and peripheral corneal

 vascularization can be effectively controlled by substantially increasing the availability

 of oxygen in this region.
 These effects appear

-repeatable, long-lasting and independent
+repeatable, long-lasting and independent of wearing schedule.

 Second Generation Silicone Hydrogels

 Most of the studies we've considered so far have been concerned with lenses worn on a continuous or extended wear schedule.
 Recently, new silicone hydrogel lenses have become available with oxygen transmissibilities that fill the space between the very high levels of the first generation materials like lotrafilcon A and the low levels of conventional polymers such as etafilcon A. These second generation lenses are recommended for daily wear, and we'll be interested to learn how these lenses perform on a daily wear basis.

 published data currently exist, but these tend to support the view that redness